Forge-Srl/bionic-js/DOCUMENTATION.md

         /* sub-package to use by auto-generated Java bridging code */
         hostPackage: "js",

+        /* sub-package which contains implementation of native wrappers */
+        nativePackage: "wrappers",

         /* key is the name of JS bundle, value is the configuration */
         targetBundles: {